shivamAgarwal1771/docs/README.md

               audioBuffer.sampleRate
             );

-            // Copy the audio data for the specified time range into the new buffer for (let channel = 0; channel < audioBuffer.numberOfChannels; channel++) {
+            for (let channel = 0; channel < audioBuffer.numberOfChannels; channel++) {
               const oldData = audioBuffer.getChannelData(channel);
               const newData = trimmedBuffer.getChannelData(channel);